Are you tired of hearing conflicting information about nutrition every time you open up Facebook or read a news article?

 Not only that but they are GREAT at advertising and marketing.

 They know just what to say to get you to buy their foods.
-They use low fat, low carb, nonfat, diet this and high fiber to their advantage.
+They use low fat, low carb, nonfat, and high fiber to their advantage.

 If it sounds too good to be true then it probably is.